+- Boulder, Colorado

-- Boulder, Colorado offers bike count data here and also here.
+- o More Boulder, Colorado data.

 - Eugene, Oregon

 - Minneapolis, Minnesota

 - New York City, New York

 - Portland, Oregon

 - Seattle, Washington

 Unfortunately, many of the sites above to do not show all of the count data available in a given city or region.
 For example, the Boulder site only shows short-duration bicycle and pedestrian counts collected as part of the regularly motor vehicle counting program, and does not provide access to data from their many permanent bicycle count stations.